-In the past couple of years other brands have quickly caught up; new motor systems, sleek carbon construction, plus better battery and systems integration had begun to make the Merida look a little dated.
-Well the new version is here, and as you’d expect it’s getting a lot of attention.
+In the past couple of years, other brands have quickly caught up; new motor systems, sleek carbon construction, plus better battery and systems integration had begun to make the Merida look a little dated.
+Well, the latest version is here, and as you’d expect, it’s getting a lot of attention.

 Our previous experience with the eOne-Sixty.